 NACA and the mortgage industry use two metrics to limit the monthly mortgage payments in relation to your personal finances: the Housing Ratio and the Debt Ratio.
-These ensure that your monthly mortgage payment does not consume an excessively high percentage of your income, reducing your standard of living and leaving insufficient savings to face emergencies.
+These ensure that your monthly mortgage payment does not consume an excessively high percentage of your income, reducing your standard of living and leaving insufficient savings for other living expenses and to face emergencies.